-The stand-alone version of the GEF code simulates the spontaneous or neutron-induced fission of a specific nucleus with the Monte-Carlo method.
+The stand-alone version of the GEF code simulates the spontaneous or neutron/proton-induced fission of a specific nucleus with the Monte-Carlo method.

 More complex reaction schemes may be treated by implementing the GEF model in an external nuclear-reaction code and calling GEF as a subroutine when fission occurs.
-In parallel to the standalone version of the GEF code there is also a subroutine version (in FreeBASIC and in Fortran) available that should be suitable for this purpose.
-The GEF subroutine uses the folding method and, thus, it is better adapted to deterministic nuclear-reaction codes like TALYS or EMPIRE, which are also based on the folding method.
-The GEF subroutine is automatically produced from the standalone version of the GEF code and, thus, it contains the same physics, and it does not require specific maintenance work.
+For this purpose, in parallel to the stand-alone version of the GEF code there is also a subroutine version (in FreeBASIC and in Fortran) available.
+The GEF subroutine (GEFSUB) uses the folding method and, thus, it is better adapted to deterministic nuclear-reaction codes like TALYS or EMPIRE, which are also based on the folding method.
+The GEF subroutine is automatically produced from the stand-alone version of the GEF code and, thus, it contains the same physics, and it does not require specific maintenance work.